kelsien/datagovernancepatterns/README.md

 Title:

-Technology used: (e.g. IPFS, Arweave, Storj, etc)
+Technologies used: (e.g. IPFS, Filecoin, Arweave, Storj, etc)

-The Social or Institutional Needs
+The need:

-The Social or Institutional Solution
+The Social or Institutional Solution:

+Stakeholders involved:

+Stakeholders impacted:

 Case study example: (a couple of lines on how, when, where this pattern applies)

-In what context should others choose?
+In what context should others use this pattern?

 Best practices on how to implement: